AlexandrovLab/SigProfilerTopography/README.md

 This will install the human 37 assembly as a reference genome.
 If you have a firewall on your server, you may need to install rsync and use the rsync=True parameter.
 Similarly, if you do not have bash,  use bash=False.

-6. Import SigProfilerTopography as follows:
+6. You can download 21 sample vcf files and corresponding probability files using SigProfilerTopography.
 ```
 $ python
->>> from SigProfilerTopography import Topography as topography
+>> from SigProfilerTopography import Topography as files
+>> files.install_sample_vcf_files()
+>> files.install_sample_probability_files()

+# This will download 21 sample vcf files under current_working_directory/sample_vcfs/.
+# This will download sample probabilities files under current_working_directory/sample_probabilities/.
 ```

-7. Within a python session, you can run the topography analyses as follows:
+7. Within a python session, you can run the topography analyses for these 21 sample vcf files as follows:

 	+ You must provide the corresponding probabilities files in `sbs_probabilities`, `id_probabilities` and `dbs_probabilities` accordingly.
 		* For example, if you want to carry out topography analyses only for single base substitutions and dinucleotides then you must supply only `sbs_probabilities` and `dbs_probabilities`